-Finally, four last indicators show the interdependencies between non-banks financial institutions and other segments of the economy: indicators 1.8 and 1.9 decompose the asset and liability side of the investment funds sector by counterpart sector, while indicator 1.10 presents detailed breakdown of assets held by EU insurance groups and indicator 1.11. outlines the insurance groups retention ratio.
+Finally, four last indicators show the interdependencies between non-banks financial institutions and other segments of the economy: indicators 1.8 and 1.9 decompose the asset and liability side of the investment funds sector by counterpart sector, while indicator 1.10 presents a detailed breakdown of assets held by EU insurance groups and indicator 1.11. outlines the reinsurance part of premiums.